Power to Our People

 Trans Advocacy Day kicks off with a morning training session where you’ll receive everything you need to feel confident and prepared.
 We’ll cover:

-Click through for photos of the training session from Advocacy Day 2024.
+Click through for photos of the training session from TAD 2025.
+All photos by Mel Ponder.

 Rally for Gender Justice

-After your scheduled meeting(s), we will break for a provided lunch, and end with a rally.
+At some point mid-afternoon, we will break for a provided lunch, and then end with a rally.
 The rally features community members, guest speakers, and legislators talking about the key bills and issues that we are addressing at advocacy day.
 We will invite the press to attend so that we can educate the public about what bills are working their way through the legislature.
-If you are interested in public speaking this is a great chance to practice with a supportive audience of your peers!
+If you are interested in public speaking, this is a great chance to practice with a supportive audience of peers!

 Legislative Priorities 2025